DarkCaster/DotNetBlocks/CustomBlocks/Events/README.md

 ## Features and notes when implementing subscriber's callback logic:
  * Subscribing to event is thread safe and atomic.
 Trying to subscribe the same event callback delegate multiple times considered as error:
    EventSubscriptionException is thrown in such cases.
-You can also pass a delegate list (because delegates are multicast by default), but no subscription will be done at all if any single delegate from this list is already subscribed.
+You can also pass a delegate list (because delegates are multicast), but EventSubscriptionException is thrown and no action will be done at all if any single delegate from this list is already subscribed.
+   Also this exception is thrown, if multicast delegate contain dublicates.
-   There is a special param `ignoreErrors` that may be used to override this behavior in situations when you subscribe to event from diffetent places and do not want to perform any checks.
+   There is a special param `ignoreErrors` that may be used to override this behavior in situations when you subscribe to event from diffetent places and\or do not want to perform any checks.
-   When this parameter is used, subscription is done only for that delegates (and single delegates from multicast delegate list) that was not subscribed earlier.
+   When this parameter is used, subscription is done only for that delegates (single delegates from multicast delegate list) that was not already subscribed for this event, dublicates are simply ignored.
- * Unsubscribing from event is also thread safe and atomic. ...
+ * Unsubscribing from event is also thread safe and atomic.
+Trying to unsubscribe the same event callback delegate multiple times considered as error:
+   EventSubscriptionException is thrown in such cases.
+You can also pass a delegate list (because delegates are multicast), but EventSubscriptionException is thrown and no action will be done at all if any single delegate from this list is already unsubscribed.
+   Also this exception is thrown if multicast delegate contain dublicates.
+   There is a special param `ignoreErrors` that may be used to override this behavior in situations when you unsubscribe from event from diffetent places in your code and\or do not want to perform any checks.
+   When this parameter is used, unsubscribe is performed only for that delegates (single delegates from multicast delegate list) that is active now.
+   = Notes for mitigating race conditions between ubsubscribe and event raise: =

+   Usually, when performing event subscription management from different thread than thread wich is raising the event, there is no guarantee that event callback will not be triggered once again after unsubscribe is called.
+   Even in situations when subscribtion management is performed from event callback method itself, callback may be triggered again in cases when single event is raised by multiple threads at the same time.
+   With this event system implementation, there is not possible to raise same event in parallel, so calling to unsubscribe from event callback method guarantees that event callback method will not be triggered ever again after return from `Unsubscribe` method.
+   But, also there is an additional `waitForRemoval` optional parameter, which can be used to unsubscribe from event when subscription management is performed by external thread.
+   Calling to `Unsubscribe` will lock while current event callback is processing, and unsibscribe after event raise is complete.
+   So be aware that using same shared locks (mutexes, semaphores, etc) inside callback's methods and external thread's methods that calling to `Unsubscribe` with `waitForRemoval=true` at the same time may lead to deadlocks.